2023 Qaraqosh wedding fire: Fire

 An estimated 1,000 people were believed to be present at the wedding.
 According to eyewitnesses, the fire started after flares were lit when the married couple began dancing together.
 The sparks from the flares ignited suspended decorations which fell and quickly spread to other flammable materials on tables.
 Video footage from inside the venue showed pyrotechnics shooting up from the floor and setting parts of the ceiling on fire while the bride and groom were slow-dancing.

 The father of the groom indicated that there were no fire extinguishers or other safety measures in the hall.
 Management made the decision to cut the power, thinking the fire had been started by an electrical fault and immediately submerged the hall in darkness, making it harder for people to escape.
 The roof "caught fire within three seconds" and collapsed on the people inside.
 To help people evacuate the building quickly, a bulldozer destroyed parts of the wall.

 Casualties

 According to Nineveh Deputy Governor Hasan al-Allaq shortly after the fire, 114 people died, with at least 150 injured.
 Of those killed, around 30 were identified by relatives, with the rest requiring DNA identification due to burns.
 On 1 October these numbers were lowered to 107 killed and 82 injured.
+A total of 27 children under 12 years of age were killed, the youngest being an 8-month-old.

 The injured were transferred to nearby hospitals.
 An Iraqi journalist said that there was insufficient medical equipment to handle the casualties.
 Of those injured, a majority of them were completely burned while others were 50–60% burned.
 Contrary to initial reports, the bride and groom survived.
 At least 12 people who suffered severe burns were sent for treatment abroad.